warriordog/SecurityCheckup/README.md

 * [Java Native Access](https://github.com/java-native-access/jna)
 * [jWMI](https://github.com/warriordog/jwmi)

-Java 8, 9, and 10 are supported, however Java 9 is untested.
+Java 8, 9, and 10 are supported.
 Make sure to install a 64 bit JVM and include Java FX (so no headless versions).

 Please note that this software is being developed for class credit and may not be supported long-term.